linto-ai/linto-stt/nemo/README.md

 ### Prerequisites

-- Install [docker](https://www.docker.com/products/docker-desktop/) and ensure it is up and running.
+- Install [Docker](https://www.Docker.com/products/Docker-desktop/) and ensure it is up and running.

 - For GPU capabilities, it is also needed to install [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

-- At least 15GB of disk space is required to build the docker image.
+- At least 15GB of disk space is required to build the Docker image.

 - At least 500Mb of disk space for the smaller models, can be up to 5BGB for the bigger ones.